christianwach/anp-meetings/readme.txt

 == Usage ==

 == Revisions ==

+= 1.1.0 - January 31, 2017 =
+* #1639 - Display event link on meetings archive and single meeting
+* Display meeting link on single event
+* Added styling and Dashicons

 = 1.0.9.1 - January 26, 2017 =
 * #1632 - Add connection from Meeting to Event, if Event post type exists